8base/Documentation/docs/projects/backend/getting-started-readme.md

 > Learn 8base by building a React or Vue application.
 >
 > [8base Console](/projects/backend/8base-console-readme.md)
-> Read the high-level overview of 8base's management console.
+> Read the high-level overview of 8base's console.
 >
 > [Connect to your API](/projects/backend/getting-started-connecting-to-api.md)
 > Explore ways to connect to the 8base GraphQL API.